dogestreet/proxypool/README.md

 ## How it works (how to proxy Stratrum) ##
 The main problem to solve is how to generate unique work for every proxypool client.

-The idea is to reduce the size of `extraNonce2` so that server controls the first few byte to generate unique work for every client and the client can then use the rest to generate work locally.
+The idea is to reduce the size of `extraNonce2` so that the server controls the first few bytes to generate unique work for each client.

-This does reduce the block search space for clients, however, the impact is negligible.
+This reduces the block search space for clients, however, the impact is negligible.
 With a 4 byte upstream `extraNonce2`, and with the proxypool server keeping 2 bytes for itself (clients get the other 2).
 This allows the server to have 65536 concurrent connections and clients to have a maximum hashrate of 2^32 x 2^16, or 256 tera hashes per second, which is more than enough for Scrypt based coins at the time of writing.

 ## Installation ##
 Hackage package coming soon.

-It is recommended `cabal` be updated to verion 1.18 for `cabal` package sandbox support, simply go to the project directory and
+It is recommended that that `cabal` version 1.18 is used since it includes sandbox support.
+To build:

     $ cabal sandbox init
     $ cabal configure
-    $ cabal install
+    $ cabal build

 ## Configuration ##
 All configuration is done in `proxypool.json`.
 Most options should be self explanatory.

 ### Address validation ###
 The proxypool implements the proper address validation algorithm for public keys.
-Since different coins prepend a different byte to the checksum, this option is configuratible in `publicKeyByte`.
+Since different coins prepend a different byte to the checksum, this option is configurable in `publicKeyByte`.
 It is expected that miners use their payout address as their username in their mining client.
 The server does not check passwords.

 ### Nonce ###
 `extraNonce2Size` and `extraNonce3Size` control the how the upstream's `extraNonce2` is split.
 Thus `extraNonce2Size` and `extraNonce3Size` should add up the to the upstream's `extraNonce2`'s size.